im-gary/Y.Praticum-DA/README.md

 # Y.Praticum-DA
-Projects based on the date analytics course
+Projects completed within the date analytics course

 Please use [NBviewer](https://nbviewer.org/github/im-gary/) to view all visualizations based on plotly